SomanshAchary/Data-Science/HOME.LLC Task/README.md

 ## Acknowledgments

+## Acknowledgments

-Special thanks to the data sources and libraries used in this analysis.
-Any citations or references are included in the bibliography section of this README.
+Special thanks to [Home.LLC](https://www.home.llc) for providing the opportunity and support for this project.
+Any citations or references related to the data sources and external materials used in this analysis are included in the bibliography section of this README.